Zard-C/CMake_GTest/demo/README.md

 ## Directory

-If build successfully, the project contains:
+If build successfully, the project would  be like:

 ```shell
 .